stephaniemarin/Quiz-App/README.md

 * Use the Admin and password below for interacting as a Manager.
 > log in as Admin with (Admin) and (00000) for password

-> Be sure to include BOTH Windows and Unix command
-> Be sure to mention if the commands only work on a specific platform (eg. AWS, GCP)

-- All the `code` required to get started
 - Images of what it should look like

 ## Usage